rafapi/LinuxMagicTrackpad2/README.md

 - This has been tested on Arch Linux running a 4.16.13-2 kernel.

 - Both the Linux-Magic-Trackpad-2-Driver and xf86-input-mtrack need to be installed.

-The first one works fine using the install.sh script from the scripts folder.
+- For the Linux-Magic-Trackpad-2-Drive we must run the install.sh script from the scripts folder.
+Note that we need the Dynamic Kernel Support framework, `dkms`, installed on the system to run that script.

 - The xf86 package needs to be installed as follows: